Oklahoma Sooners football: Between Owen and Wilkinson (1927–1946)

 Stidham left for Marquette in 1941, and assistant coach Dewey "Snorter" Luster succeeded him.
-After Luster's first season, a 6–3 campaign, with the United States having entered World War II, many players left the team to join the military.
-The Sooners regressed to a 3–5–2 record in 1942 but rebounded to finish 7–2 in 1943 and 6–3–1 in 1944.
+After Luster's first season, a 6–3 campaign, the United States entered World War II.
+Many players left the team to join the military.
+The Sooners regressed to a 3–5–2 record in 1942, but rebounded to finish 7–2 in 1943 and 6–3–1 in 1944.
 Luster stepped down after the 1945 season due to ill health.
-He attained a 27–18–3 record in five seasons at Oklahoma, and his teams never finished below second place in the Big Six.
-However, despite two conference championships, the Sooners were not invited to a bowl game during Luster's tenure.
+He recorded a 27–18–3 record in five seasons at Oklahoma, winning two conference titles.
+His teams never finished below second place in the Big Six.

-After Luster's resignation, several candidates were interviewed for the head coaching job, among them North Carolina native Jim Tatum.
+After Luster's resignation, several candidates were interviewed for the head coaching job, Jim Tatum among them.
 Tatum was joined at his interview by his assistant, Bud Wilkinson, with whom athletic director Lawrence Haskell was more impressed.
 However, it was decided that usurping Tatum and giving the job to Wilkinson would be unethical.
-Tatum was hired as head coach, with Wilkinson joining the staff as an assistant, over several other coaches, including Bear Bryant.
-The 1946 season saw the Sooners finish 8–3, including a 73–12 Bedlam Series win and a victory over NC State in the Gator Bowl.
+OU hired Tatum as head coach, with Wilkinson joining the staff as an assistant.
+The Sooners went 8–3 in 1946, including a 73–12 Bedlam Series win and a victory over NC State in the Gator Bowl.
 Tatum left Oklahoma after one season to accept the head coach position at Maryland.